casangi/casadocs/docs/tasks/task_tclean.rst

    .. rubric:: Scripting using PySynthesisImager

-   PySynthesisImager (LINK) is a python application built on top of the synthesis tools (LINK).
+   PySynthesisImager is a python application built on top of the synthesis tools.
 The operations of the tclean task can be replicated using the following python script.
    Subsets of the script can thus be chosen, and extra external methods can be inserted in between as desired.
 After each